-The Site Waste Manager will be responsible for waste management as well as monitoring, supervising, collating and recording information for inclusion in the WMP.
+The Environmental Manager with assistance from the Compound Package Managers will be responsible for waste management as well as monitoring, supervising, collating and recording information for inclusion in the WMP.

-The Environmental Manager and the Site Waste Manager will report to the Environmental Directorate at Dragados.
+The Environmental Manager will report to the Environmental Directorate at Dragados.